everydayibaadah/.github/profile/README.md

 * **Student Coding Projects:** Showcasing and working on projects developed by EDIA students.

-* **Tech Development:** Building tools and resources for our school.
+* **Tech Development:** Building tools and resources for the school.

 ## About Everyday Ibaadah Academy

 Everyday Ibaadah Academy is a **fully accredited private Islamic-based virtual school registered in the state of California.
 We provide instruction for preschool to grade 12 students.
-EDIA is in our 5th year of operation.**
+EDIA is in its 5th year of operation.**

 Our mission **is to build confident, capable and compassionate learners whom are empowered to help solve global problems and make positive contributions in the societies where they live.**